Changdeokgung Palace Injeongjeon

 Changdeokgung Palace _ Gonggongnuri

 The oldest surviving palace gate in Seoul, first built in 1412 and rebuilt in 1609.
 Its name means “to strengthen moral education.”
-Just inside, eight Natural Monument zelkova trees — over 15 meters tall — line the entrance path.
+A two-story structure with a hipped-and-gabled roof, Donhwamun served as the ceremonial main entrance through which kings and official processions passed.
+Just inside, eight Natural Monument zelkova trees — over 15 meters tall — line the entrance path, their gnarled branches forming a natural canopy that has shaded visitors for centuries.
+The gate faces south, as was traditional for palace architecture aligned with Confucian cosmological principles.

 Geumcheongyo Bridge (錦川橋)